Updated: Mar 3

 · Behaviours: Planning for the future, considering life choices and assessing options

 · Financial Status: Providing for the unexpected: estate plan, insurance up-to-date, kids’ education saved for, savings plan maximized, minimal & controlled debt

 6) Financial Freedom

-In Financial Freedom, you have enough money to live the life you want but may find yourself concerned that future events outside of your control (personal, economic or societal) may throw you a curveball.
+In Financial Freedom, you have enough money to live the life you want.
+Still, you may find yourself concerned that future events outside of your control (personal, economic or societal) may throw you a curveball.
 Be sure to have regular check-ins with your financial planner or Money Coach so that you can ‘course correct’ as required.

 · Emotions: Sense of achievement, what’s next, life purpose issues, fear of loss, do I really have enough

 · Behaviours: Retirement, downsizing, volunteer work, living elsewhere, travel

 · Financial Status: Achieved financial independence, focus on personal enjoyment

 7) Financial Fulfillment